khalil-research/PyEPO/docs/source/content/examples/model.rst

 Model
 +++++

-``PyEPO`` contains several pre-defined optimizations models with GurobiPy and Pyomo.
+``PyEPO`` contains several pre-defined optimization models with GurobiPy and Pyomo.
 It includes the shortest path problem (GurobiPy & Pyomo), the knapsack problem (GurobiPy & Pyomo), and the traveling salesman problem (GurobiPy).

 Our API is also designed to support users to define their own problems based on GurobiPy and Pyomo.
 Besides the API of GurobiPy & Pyomo, users can also build problems from scratch with whatever solvers and algorithms they want to use.

-To build optimizations models with ``PyEPO``, users do **not** need specific costs of objective functions since the cost vector is unknown but can be estimated from data.
+To build optimization models with ``PyEPO``, users do **not** need specific costs of objective functions since the cost vector is unknown but can be estimated from data.

 Pre-defined Models